Full Moon (Brandy album): Singles

-"What About Us?" was released as the album's lead single on January 2, 2002, (Note: "What About Us?" was made available for streaming on January 2, 2002; it was serviced to rhythmic and urban contemporary radio as Full Moons lead single on January 18.) receiving mixed to positive reviews from music critics.
-Debuting at number 42 on the US Billboard Hot 100, it went on to peak at number seven, as well as peaking at number three on the Hot R&B/Hip-Hop Songs.
-Internationally, the song reached the top ten in Australia, Denmark, New Zealand, Scotland, Switzerland, and the United Kingdom, while peaking atop the UK R&B Chart.
-The song's highly animated, futuristic accompanying music video, directed by Dave Meyers, introduced a sexier image of Brandy, portraying her as a male-ruling character in an alternate universe.
-"What About Us?" has been certified gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies.
-At the 2002 MTV Video Music Awards, the song's accompanying music video was nominated for Viewer's Choice.
+Full Moon spawned three singles.
+Lead single "What About Us?" was released on January 2, 2002.
+(Note: "What About Us?" was made available for streaming on January 2, 2002; it was serviced to rhythmic and urban contemporary radio as Full Moons lead single on January 18.)
+It debuted at number 42 on the US Billboard Hot 100 and eventually peaked at number seven, also reaching number three Hot R&B/Hip-Hop Songs.
+Internationally, the song reached the top ten in Australia, Denmark, New Zealand, Scotland, Switzerland, and the United Kingdom, topping the UK R&B Chart, and was certified gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies.
+The song's highly animated, futuristic accompanying music video, directed by Dave Meyers, introduced a sexier image of Brandy, portraying her as a male-ruling character in an alternate universe, and was nominated in the Viewer's Choice category at the 2002 MTV Video Music Awards.

-"Full Moon" was released as the second single on April 1, 2002 and was met with critical acclaim.
-Debuting at number 68 on the Billboard Hot 100, it peaked at number 18 in its tenth week on the chart, also peaking at number 16 on the Hot R&B/Hip-Hop Songs.
+The album’s title track, "Full Moon", followed as the second single on April 1, 2002.
+It debuted at number 68 on the Billboard Hot 100, it peaked at number 18 in its tenth week on the chart, also reaching at number 16 on the Hot R&B/Hip-Hop Songs.
 In the United Kingdom, the song peaked at numbers 15 and four on the UK Singles Chart and the R&B chart, respectively.
-The song's accompanying music video, directed by Chris Robinson, features nearly-six-months-pregnant Norwood telescoping at night and attending a house party where she meets a man with whom she is eventually riding off through Los Angeles, watching the rising full moon.
+Elsewhere, it entered the top 40 in France, Ireland, Italy, Scotland, and the Flemish region of Belgium, though it was notably less successful than "What About Us?".
+The music video for "Full Moon," directed by Chris Robinson, features a nearly six-months-pregnant Brandy at a nighttime house party, where she meets a man and later rides through Los Angeles under the rising full moon.
+"Full Moon" received a nomination for R&B/Soul or Rap Song of the Year at the 2003 Soul Train Lady of Soul Awards.

-"He Is" was released as the third and final single exclusively in the United States on September 17, 2002.
-The song itself received positive response from critics, but was dismissed as a weak choice for a single.
-It failed to enter the Billboard Hot 100, peaking at number 78 on the Hot R&B/Hip-Hop Songs.
+With Brandy heavily pregnant during the album's promotional campaign, much of the promotion was put on hold before pre-planned singles "When You Touch Me" and "I Thought" could be released.
+Atlantic Records ultimately chose "He Is" as Full Moons third and final single, which was received as US release on July 29, 2002, a month after she gave birth to Sy'Rai.
+Prior to her delivery, Atlantic commissioned remixes and additional vocals from Brandy, including an acoustic pop version produced with Guy Roche, which she ultimately chose not to use, questioning its potential as a crossover hit.
+While critics responded positively to the song, many agreed with her concerns and considered it a weak single choice.
+"He Is" failed to enter the Billboard Hot 100, peaking at number 78 on the Hot R&B/Hip-Hop Songs.